lyuboraykov/rust-exercises/readme.md

 Nothing special to see here

-Just some exercises done while reading "The Rust programming language"
+Just some random exercises done while reading "The Rust programming language"